Bikepacking Big Bend: The Other Side of Nowhere

 - The State Park requires a daily entrance fee (waved if you have the TX State Park Card) of $3 per day.
-Also, a backcountry camping fee of $5 per site per day os required.
+Also, a backcountry camping fee of $5 per site per day is required.

 - Zone camping is now required, which means that sites need to be away from existing backcountry sites (of which there are only a few) by 1/4 mile.

-- There are free hot showers at the remote Sauceda station (about halfway through the route).
+- There are free hot showers at the remote Sauceda station, about halfway through the route.
 Also, they have dorms available in a former hunting lodge.

 - All of your food must be packed, although the remote backcountry Suaceda Ranger Station sells Cokes and a few snacks.

 - Water is slightly tricky.
-There are several tank/wells along the route, but most were dry when we were there, except for the large tank at Tres Papalotes on the Solitario loop.
+There are several tanks/wells along the route, but most were dry when we were there, except for the large tank at Tres Papalotes on the Solitario loop.
 There is running water at mile 49 (Papalote Encino) and Sauceda.
 Also the Madrid House spring was flowing very well, but requires filtration.
 Before you set out, check with the ranger station to find out which tanks are full.

 Day 2: We started up the Pila Montoya section of trail and quickly tackled the loop around The Solitario, an amazing and remote network of rugged jeep trails that climb over rocky desert and descend through washes.
 Both the inner loop and outer loop trails in the southwestern corner of The Solitario are pretty rugged, but right now the Inner Loop is in better shape, save a long hike-a-bike over the pass.
-Leaving The Solitario we found a camp spot near Papalote Encino and awoke to a bluebird day.
+Leaving The Solitario, we found a camp spot near Papalote Encino and awoke to a bluebird day.

 Day 3: Day 3 was a short day of only 16 miles as we found an amazing zone campsite near Chorro Vista.
-The site had near 360 degree views of the Rincon mountains, Fresno Canyon, and the Chisos mountains of Big Bend National Park… a great spot to relax and marinate in the view.
+The site had near 360 degree views of the Rincon mountains, Fresno Canyon, and the Chisos Mountains of Big Bend National Park, a great spot to relax and marinate in the view.